MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/notifications/handling-push-notifications/android/index.md

 ## Notifications Configuration
 Create a new Android Studio project or use an existing one.
-If the MobileFirst Native Android SDK is not already present in the project, follow the instructions in the [Adding the MobileFirst Foundation SDK to Android applications](../../../application-development/sdk/android) tutorial.
+If the {{ site.data.keys.product_adj }} Native Android SDK is not already present in the project, follow the instructions in the [Adding the {{ site.data.keys.product }} SDK to Android applications](../../../application-development/sdk/android) tutorial.

 ### Project setup